bonhoeffer-host/mechnova-in-catalogue/README.md

 ## 🌟 Overview

-A modern, responsive digital catalog platform built for Stevron Tools to showcase industrial equipment with an immersive, interactive experience.
+A modern, responsive digital catalog platform built for Mechnova Machines to showcase industrial equipment with an immersive, interactive experience.
 Features include a flipbook-style viewer for desktop, mobile-optimized layouts, and comprehensive catalog management.

 ### ✨ Key Features